Back to blogAI agents

 The Methodology: how the math actually works

 AiSDR is a flat-fee agent.
 The Engaged plan is $900/month for 750 personalized outbound emails plus follow-up sequences and meeting booking.
-It plugs into Salesforce as a connected app, reads your ICP definition, scrapes prospect data, drafts emails in the SDR's voice, and books meetings on the human's calendar.
-From a compression standpoint, the catalog tracks per-tool compression rates because AiSDR doesn't absorb every tool the same way: 55% on Outreach, 25% on Salesforce, 60% on Apollo, 50% on Salesloft, 35% on ZoomInfo.
+It plugs into your CRM as a connected app, reads your ICP definition, scrapes prospect data, drafts emails in the SDR's voice, and books meetings on the human's calendar.
+From a compression standpoint, the catalog tracks per-tool compression rates because AiSDR doesn't absorb every tool the same way: 30% on Outreach, 30% on Salesloft, 20% on Apollo.io, 20% on Pipedrive, 20% on ZoomInfo, 20% on Clay, 25% on Zoho CRM, 25% on Copper.

-That's the recoverable number — what AiSDR offsets per SDR per month, on a stack with both tools.
-Adding Apollo at $49/seat × 60% kicks an extra ~$29/SDR/month on top, taking the per-SDR recoverable to ~$109/month.
-We'll work the rest of this post against the Outreach + Salesforce baseline ($80/SDR/month) and call out the Apollo bump where it matters.
+That's the recoverable number — what AiSDR offsets per SDR per month, on a team running the full outbound four.
+A leaner team running only Outreach + Apollo recovers ~$40/SDR/month and pushes the unlock threshold much higher.
+We'll work the rest of this post against the full-stack $102/SDR/month baseline and call out the lean-stack case where it matters.

 The unlock threshold has two flavors and both should be on your spreadsheet: